Murdoch reporters accessed missing girl's phone messages, court hears

 Glenn Mulcaire, a private eye who worked for the now defunct paper, has admitted hacking Dowler's phone.
 Three journalists from the paper have also pleaded guilty to conspiracy to hack phones.

-News of the Dowler hacking in the summer of 2011 caused a media firestorm which engulfed News International, the British newspaper arm of Murdoch's News Corp (NWSA.O), and led to the closure of the 168-year-old paper.
+News of the Dowler hacking in the summer of 2011 caused a media firestorm which engulfed News International, the British newspaper arm of Murdoch's News Corp, and led to the closure of the 168-year-old paper.

 On Tuesday, the prosecution gave a timeline of events surrounding the hacking of Dowler's phone after the 13-year-old went missing on her way back from school in March 2002.